'I was told my unborn baby wouldn't survive the surgery, and that I wouldn't survive without it'

 I also found out the cancer was genetic, I have something called Lynch Syndrome.
-Because of this I was advised to consider having a full hysterectomy as preventive which I did 12 months later when I had the rest of bowel removed and stoma reversal.
+Because of this I was advised to consider having a full hysterectomy as a preventive, which I did 12 months later when I also had the rest of my bowel removed and a stoma reversal.

 There's so many things you don't even think of when you're ill and they are so supportive and informative it's amazing!
 They were able to offer us a grant which helped with childcare fees and also put me in touch with Homestart set who set us up with a volunteer to come for a few hours a week and help me in day to day things.

-Knowing what I now know about Bowel Cancer I'm shocked that so many young people get dismissed when there are obvious symptoms that should be investigated.
-I knew my symptoms weren't post pregnancy'
+Knowing what I now know about Bowel Cancer, I'm shocked that so many young people get dismissed when there are obvious symptoms that should be investigated.
+I knew my symptoms weren't simply post-pregnancy.